hamrel-cxu/SVI-NN-training/README.md

 # SVI NN training
 > Implementation and experiments based on the paper "[Training neural networks using monotone variational inequality](https://arxiv.org/abs/2202.08876)".
+The current paper is under review.
 >
 > Please direct all implementation-related inquiries to Chen Xu @ cxu310@gatech.edu.